 If your pain is accompanied by difficulty swallowing and breathing, it may be a good idea to call a dentist to get proper treatment and to relieve pain.

 If you’re experiencing sharp pain, one of the most common reasons is a dental cavity.
 Cavities are a visual sign that bacteria and plaque have created a mini hole in your tooth.
 The pain you feel is due to tooth decay reaching deeper into the tooth.
 While OTC pain meds can help manage things until you visit your dentist, a trip to the dentist for treatment is the only way to resolve the issue permanently.

 Some people may think that an abscess and a cavity are similar.
 While both can cause tooth pain, they are quite different.
-A cavity can trigger an abscess however, an abscess is a pocket of pus formed either in the root or elsewhere around the tooth.
+A cavity can trigger an abscess however, an abscess is a bacterial infection formed either in the root or elsewhere around the tooth.
 The pain from this can be moderate to severe pain, and can even radiate throughout the head and neck area.
 Severe abscesses may lead to an emergency room visit to help manage the pain and infection.
 The only way to permanently resolve the issue is to have the abscess drained.
 There are three types of tooth infections that can cause an abscessed tooth.

 Just like a cavity, gingivitis is very sneaky.
 You may see a bit of blood while brushing your teeth, but you shrug it off, thinking you were too vigorous with your toothbrush.
 It is possible to have some bleeding if that happens, but seeing your gums bleed isn’t something that should be commonplace.
 If you notice bleeding gums, it’s time to come for a dental visit.
 Uncontrolled gingivitis can lead to bad breath, tooth pain, and periodontal disease also known as gum disease.